sizovs/sizovs.github.io/about.md

 ---

-I've spent almost ten years organizing DevTernity, turning a local meetup into the world's leading tech conference, featuring legends of software development like Robert C. Martin, Kent Beck, Scott Hanselman, Kevlin Henney, Sandro Mancuso, J.B.
-Rainsberger, Allen Holub, Venkat Subramaniam, Dave Farley, and more.
-It's been an incredible journey.
+I've spent almost ten years organizing DevTernity, turning a local meetup into the world's leading tech conference.
+It was an incredible journey.

 ---